nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 Store. hello
 List.

+### Help
+The Help feature allows users to view possible options by calling `Help.` which reads the content stored in the HelpManual.txt.

+The feature implemented involves reading the content from HelpManual.txt file and logging the result of read operation using the Java Logging API.

+#### HelpManual text:
+`HelpManual.txt` is a text file that contains the help manual for the application.
+It is located in the `src/main/resources` directory of the project.
+The purpose of this file is to provide users with helpful information on how to use the application.

+#### HelpManual class:
+Step 1.
+Define the HelpManual class: The HelpManual class is defined as a public class with two static fields: filePath and logFilePath.
+These fields contain the file path of the HelpManual.txt file and the name of the log file, respectively.

+Step 2.
+Setting up the Logger: The Logger is set up in the HelpManual class using the Java Logging API.
+The `setUpLogger()` method resets the LogManager, sets the logger's level to ALL, and creates a log file if it does not already exist.
+This method is called before the `readHelpManual()` method to ensure that the logger is properly configured.

+Step 3.
+Reading the file:
+The `readHelpManual()` method is implemented to read the content from the HelpManual.txt file.
+It first calls the setUpLogger() method to configure the logger.
+Then it obtains an InputStream object that reads the content from the file using the `getResourceAsStream()` method.
+Before reading the file, the `readHelpManual()` method asserts that the input stream is not null to ensure that the file exists and is readable.
+The file is then read line by line using a BufferedReader object, and each line is appended to a StringBuilder object.
+Otherwise, the `getResourceAsStream()` method will return a null value, and an `AssertionError` will be thrown.

+Step 4.
+Logging the result: After reading the file, the `readHelpManual()` method closes the BufferedReader and InputStream objects and logs the success or failure of the read operation using the logger.
+If the read operation is successful, a message is logged to the console and log file indicating that the HelpManual file was successfully read.
+If an exception occurs during the read operation, an error message is logged to the console and log file.

 ### Graph
 The Graph feature allows users to analyse basic Trigonometry signals by calling `startGraphAnalysis()` which creates a new instance of `TrigoGraphAnalyser` named `analyser`.